-- 1 Contact a Cummins® Distributor/Dealer. - 2 Determine the capacity of the oil pan option for the engine being serviced by using QuickServeTM Online and the engine serial number. - 3 Fill the lubricating oil pan to the lowest oil pan capacity listed for the engine being serviced.
+• Fill the lubricating oil pan to the smallest oil pan capacity listed for the engine being serviced.
 Then add 0.95 liters [1 qt] of oil at a time until it reaches the high mark on the dipstick.
-Record the number of quarts added so the capacity is known the next time the oil is drained.
+Record the number of liters/quarts added, so the capacity is known the next time the oil is drained.